Rohit-2301/Python_basics/project-01/student_management.md

 # **CLI-Based Student Management System – Beginner's Guide**

 ## **1. Introduction**
 A **Command Line Interface (CLI) Student Management System** is a simple application that allows users to manage student records efficiently using only the terminal.
-The system supports essential **CRUD (Create, Read, Update, Delete)** operations.

 This project is implemented using **Python** and focuses on key programming concepts like:
 - Functions & Classes